Does Pilates Cause Weight Loss?

 Coming into the program, you must keep in mind that Pilates shouldn’t be your only solution to weight loss.
 Think of it as part of a complete meal.
 It is best paired with other exercises to achieve optimal weight loss results.
 It works better in keeping your physique in excellent condition when combined with intense interval sequences.
 Also remember that as with any other exercise, what you get out of it depends on what you put in.
 So, if you are serious about shedding the extra pounds, you need to work through the challenge and discomfort especially if you start from a sedentary lifestyle.

 The good thing about Pilates is that it can be customised to fit anyone’s fitness levels.
 So bring yourself to try this workout today!
-Join our group sessions or enroll for private classes.
+Check out our Pilates Classes, join our group sessions or enroll for private classes.
 If you are still testing the waters, you may also sign-up for our trial sessions.

 With Pilates, not only do you shed the weight, you also work towards a stronger and healthier body too!